matgott/js-notes/README.md

 We can use `Object.create` to manually set the prototype of an object, to any other object that we want.

+The difference with the `New` operator is that `Object.create` does not call any constructor function.

     const PersonProto = {
         init(name, age) {
             this.name = name;